AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/best-practices.md

 ## Five phases of Integration build and deployment

-The following phases occur in your local development environment and the Integration environment.
+The following phases occur in your local development environment and the integration environment.
 For Pro plans, the code is not deployed to the Staging or Production environments in these initial phases.

 ### Phase 1: Code and configuration validation

 When you initially set up a project, [the cloud infrastructure template](https://github.com/magento/magento-cloud) provides a basis for the code files.
 This code repo is cloned to your project as the `master` branch.

 -  **For Starter**—`master` branch is your Production environment.
--  **For Pro**—`master` begins as origin branch for the Integration environment.
+-  **For Pro**—`master` begins as origin branch for the integration environment.

 Create a branch from `master` for your custom code, extensions and modules, and third-party integrations.
-There is a remote Integration environment for testing your code in the cloud.
+There is a remote integration environment for testing your code in the cloud.

 When you push your code from your local workspace to the remote repository, a series of checks and code validations completes before build and deploy scripts start.
 The built-in Git server validates what you are pushing and makes changes.
 For example, if you add an OpenSearch service, the built-in Git server verifies that the topology of your cluster is modified accordingly.